patelhet0507/patelhet0507/README.md

 - 🌱 Currently strengthening skills in Python frameworks, modern frontend tooling, and cloud-native development

 ### 🎯 Open To
-- Internship opportunities in Full-Stack Development & Cloud Computing
+- Internship opportunities in Development roles and Research roles
 - Collaborative and open-source projects
 - Conversations with developers and mentors